What is an enterprise application? Examples & benefits

 • Communication channels where employees can ask questions and discuss the changes.

-This approach helps everyone stay on the same page and smoother the transition.
+This approach helps everyone stay on the same page and smooths the transition.

 Integrating various types of tools together